 The best way to protect your teeth and gums is to practice good oral hygiene.
 But this can be easier said than done!

-That’s why it’s important to consult with our family dentists and their team if you have issues maintaining good oral health at home.
+That’s why it’s important to consult with our Ann Arbor MI dentists and their team if you have issues maintaining good oral health at home.

 Dental plaque is an invisible film of bacteria that lives inside your mouth.
 This bacteria feeds on sugar to produce cavity-causing acid.
 Over time, these acid attacks from plaque will weaken tooth enamel and infect your gums.
 The good news is that you can prevent dental plaque buildup by brushing and flossing every day.

 If we still find a lot of plaque during your next appointment with us, we may recommend adding a fluoride mouth rinse to your routine.
 Fluoride is great for your teeth because it helps strengthen your enamel, increasing its resistance to acid attacks from plaque.